10-3-pursuit/project-startup-challenge-fullstack/README.md

 ### Part Three: The Application

 You will create and deploy an application that uses Vite, ReactJS, React Router 6.2.1 `npm install react-router-dom@6.2.1`, JSON Server, CSS, and JavaScript.
-The application must full CRUD functionality for one part of the application (comments, shopping cart, favorites, etc).
-You may also encorporate a 3rd party api to give you data that is already created.
+The application must have full CRUD functionality for one part of the application (comments, shopping cart, favorites, etc, your choice).
+You may also incorporate a 3rd party api to give you data that is already created.

 > **Note**: Your contributions to this group project must be equitable.
 Failure to make meaningful individual contributions to this project may lead to a separate assessment of some kind or a failing grade.
 >